 You’ll have seen that Mitre tend to promote three distinct tiers for each ball that they sell – the standard, plus and max ranges.

-It’s important to be aware of the fact that the pro level soccer balls have a thicker coating.
+It’s important to be aware of the fact that the pro level ones have a thicker coating.

 For example, the Mitre Delta has 1.2 millimetres of polyurethane outer material whereas the Delta Plus model comes in with a measurement of 1.4 millimetres.